nya3jp/tast/docs/test_dependencies.md

     the `usbip` program.
 *   `vm_host` - The ability to [run virtual machines].
 *   `vulkan` - Whether [Vulkan] is enabled.
+*   `wilco` - If this system is a [wilco] device.
+These features include running the DTC (Diagnostic and Telemetry Controller) VM, a special EC interface, and a dock firmware updater.

 [amd64]: https://en.wikipedia.org/wiki/X86-64
 [run Android apps]: https://developer.android.com/topic/arc/